ryanamannion/pcgs_scraper/README.md

 In order to ensure that a rogue error at a later step won't cause the user to lose all the data from scraping, which can take some time, the data is saved to a pickle file at the end of the preliminary scraping function, and before the processing step that combines the data from the three bins into one lookup table.
-This file is saved in the pcgs_prices directory using the date and time upon completion to name the file `pcgs_prices-DD-MM-YYY-HH:MM:SS.pkl`.
+This file is saved in the pcgs_scraper directory using the date and time upon completion to name the file `pcgs_prices-DD-MM-YYY-HH:MM:SS.pkl`.
 It is a free table, or a list of dictionaries with each list item representing a row, and each key:value pair representing the column.
 This file serves as the input to the processing function, which merges rows with the same PCGS# to creates the final lookup table.